 Before you pack up and head out, the group will gather to debrief the entire trip and discuss how your experiences on the trail can translate back to life at home.
-All hikers will need to make plans to leave Camp Bighorn by 2pm, and a free shuttle service will be available to the Missoula International Airport for those with afternoon or evening flights.
+All hikers will need to make plans to leave Camp Bighorn between 2-2:30pm.

 Cooking on camp stove, hanging a bear bag, understanding bear safety, Leave No Trace principles, using a compass, reading a map, proper campsite setup, and water filtration and purification

 At various points throughout the trip, hikers will be given opportunities to lead the group.
 Opportunities will vary for each hiker, but might include trail responsibilities, meal preparation, campsite management, and more.

 Staff members will present key passages of Scripture, sharing how stories in the Bible connect with elements in the wilderness.
 Hikers will then break out into small discussion groups where they will have time to help each other better understand these stories and find practical ways to use these lessons at home.

 Backpacking is one of our favorite ways to build friendships and memories.
 Jesus said that people would recognize His disciples by the love that they showed for one another, and small communities are a great way to practice this sort of selfless, brotherly love that Jesus was talking about (John 13:34-35).